b-walls/06-arrays-objects-movie-list/prompts.md

 ## Prompt 1
-Remove the movlieList variable.
-Intead of displaying the movies from a movieList array, use a for loop to display the movies in a well-styled list
+Instead of displaying the movies from a `movieList` array, use a `for` loop to display them in a list.

 ## Prompt 2
-Instead of logging the selected genre, assign the correct movie titles to a `movieList` array based on the selection.

-## Prompt 3
+Create an array of movie objects for each genre, where each movie has a title, year, and a short description.
-Modify the code so that instead of using separate movie arrays, the movie titles get pushed directly to `movieList` inside the conditionals.
+Modify the code to loop over an array of movie objects and display the title, year, and description in the list.